-Touristic town of Loire-Atlantique, Batz-sur-Mer no shortage of entertainment and other festivities of all kinds.
+Touristic town of Loire-Atlantique, Batz-sur-Mer no shortage of entertainment and celebrations of all kinds!

-All year, Batz-sur-Mer hosts its weekly market on Monday morning from 8 am to 13h.
+Throughout the year, Batz-sur-Mer hosts its weekly market on Monday morning from 8 to 13h.
 In July and August it adds a market on Friday from 8 to 13h.
 In July, the city also hosts a night market dedicated to crafts and local products, with musical entertainment.

-In August, up to the great antique fair on the Place du Murier, to do good business with many stalls.
+In August, up to the big antique fair in the square of Mulberry, to do good business with many stalls...